 Anita Stokes has managed the Dolby U internship program as the Senior Manager for University Relations for the past three and a half years.
 She has helped students launch their careers at companies like EA, Apple, Lucasfilm, and PlayStation throughout her career.
 As a first-generation college graduate, she earned a Bachelor’s degree in Political Science from Colorado College, and Master's degree in Communications Management from the University of Southern California.

 DeMarco White began his career on the west side of Chicago working within the public school system to address the drop-out crisis.
 DeMarco joined Music Forward Foundation in 2016 with a passion for increasing equity among underrepresented voices.
-Currently serving as the Institutional Partnerships Manager at Music Forward, he works to establish relationships to identify opportunities for young people within the music industry.
+He then served as the Institutional Partnerships Manager at Music Forward, working to establish relationships to identify opportunities for young people within the music industry.
 He believes that by equipping youth with essential skills, knowledge, and access we can work to make the music industry a more diverse and inclusive space.
+He is now working to continue his mission by serving as the Partnerships Manager for Mentorships at Green Dot Public Schools.